JakubMrowicki/auto-tints/README.md

 * User accounts

 ### Content Requirements
-* Home page where new users can view product categories to help them navigate with ease.
+* Home page where users can view product categories to help them navigate with ease.
 * Private profile where you can see their previous orders.
-* A collection of window tinting tips and tutorials.
+* A collection of frequently asked questions.
+* An about and contact section.

 ---
 ## Structure Plane